vikchupak/Kubernetes/connect/proxy.md

-### kubectl proxy, is it not about minikube, but k8s?

-Yes, kubectl proxy is a Kubernetes command and is not specific to Minikube.
+kubectl proxy is a Kubernetes command and is not specific to Minikube.
 It creates a local proxy to the Kubernetes API server, allowing you to access the Kubernetes API and services securely from your local machine.

 ---